markmead/aniwait/README.md

 ```

 Here there are two elements `.animated` and `.animated-once` which will have the
-class `.aniwait--visible` added when they enter the viewport.
+class `.aniwait-visible` added when they enter the viewport.
 Therefore, you can
 write CSS like this:

 ```css